 We had a great family mini-vacation last year at the Great Wolf Lodge in Traverse City, MI, so this year, we decided to take another trip, only this time choosing to visit their location in Sandusky, Ohio.
-The main reason we did that is because of the drive time, which is about two hours shorter to the Sandusky location.
+The main reason we did that is because of the drive time.
+It's about two hours less drive time to Sandusky.
 We figured the lessened drive time would be more time we could enjoy at the park.

-We were a little nervous about our choice, because the Yelp reviews were about half a star different in favor of the Traverse City location, and some reviewers who compared the two said the Michigan location was better, so we were a little apprehensive.
-Turns out things were just fine!
+We were a little nervous about our choice.
+Yelp reviews were about half a star different in favor of the Traverse City location.
+Some reviewers who compared the two said the Michigan location was better.
+We were a little apprehensive.
+It turns out things were just fine!

-We really couldn’t beat the price of the deal.
-Since we stayed at a GWL last year, we get regular e-mails, and we received one with a code for a regular room rate of $109, which is just about the bottom you can expect to pay.
+We really couldn't beat the price of the deal.
+Since we stayed at a GWL last year, we get regular e-mails.
+One such e-mail contained a code for a regular room rate of $109.
+This is about the lowest you can ever expect to pay.
 With resort fees and taxes it worked out to $139 per night.

-We ended up paying $30 more for our trip, because at the time of reservation you can choose to take a chance on an upgrade to a better room style.
-If the room style is available when you get there, you’re automatically upgraded and charged the different amount.
-If it’s not you stay in your original room type, with no upgrade costs, of course.
-If it works out in your favor, you pay only about half the difference in room rates, so in our case the room style we got would have been $139 at booking, but we effectively paid $124 per night.
+We ended up paying $30 more for our trip because of an upgrade.
+At the time of reservation you can choose to take a chance on an upgrade to a better room style.
+If the room style is available when you get there, you're automatically upgraded.
+Otherwise you'll stay in your original room type, with no upgrade costs, of course.
+If it works out in your favor, you pay only about half the difference in room rates.
+In our case the room style we got would have been $139 at booking.
+We got it for about $124 per night.

 Last year I mentioned how showing up around 1pm was a big mistake.
 That's the time that you have access to the water park, so the lines were huge.
 This year we got there just around noon, and we were the third party in line.
 Our room was already available, so we got to grab our stuff, get changed, and were in the park around 1pm.
 I happened to walk through the lobby just around 1pm and the line was huge, so the lesson is to try to get there before that 1pm time frame.
 Lucky for us, that smaller drive time definitely helped!